 Precision Nutrition Requires Precise Diagnostics

 Only in recent years has our understanding of human physiology grown to the point where we can begin to understand both how individual dietary components and how the complex interplay of diet and microbiota affects our health.
 Genetic polymorphisms may compromise individual biochemical function.
-The interlinked sciences of nutrigenetics and nutrigenomics provide the clinician with a more targeted opportunity to personalise a patient’s treatment program.
+The interlinked sciences of nutrigenetics and nutrigenomics provide the clinician with a more targeted opportunity to personalize a patient’s treatment program.
 Specific dietary interventions offer a means for altering the microbiome and metabolism, and as a consequence, alter the course of many intestinal and systemic disorders.

 At The Harlin Center, we integrate your nutrigenetics data and your microbiome data into a comprehensive broader clinical assessment of your health and provide you with personalized recommendations.

 Every patient in our clinical genomics practice receives a dietary analysis that includes:

 - a personalized consultation that takes stock of your dietary habits, known dietary risks, and over-the-counter nutriceuticals

 - an analysis of your 3-day dietary journal that calculates caloric intake; percentages of the daily value (DV) for twelve vitamins and ten minerals; percentages of the three macronutrients: proteins, carbohydrates, and fats; analysis of carbohydrate and fat composition; and the amino acid composition of the proteins you’ve eaten